 Lincoln Way and the Main Access Drive (5-Legged Roundabout): The roundabout intersection was analyzed using aaSidra software.
 Based on the roundabout capacity analysis, the intersection would be expected to operate with an overall Level of Service "A" during both the P.M. and Saturday peak periods.
 The proposed roundabout was analyzed with an exclusive left-turn lane, a shared left-turn/through lane, and a shared through/right-turn lane for the westbound approach of Lincoln Way.
 The eastbound Lincoln Way approach was analyzed with a shared left-turn/through lane and a shared through/right-turn lane.
-The northbound approach was analyzed with a shared left-turn/through lane and an exclusive right-turn lane and the southbound approach was analyzed with an exclusive left-turn lane and a shared left-turn/through/right-turn lane.
-The eastbound approach of the ball park drive was analyzed with a shared left-turn/through lane and an exclusive right-turn lane.
+The northbound approach was analyzed with a shared left-turn/through lane and an exclusive right-turn lane and the southbound approach was analyzed with an exclusive left-turn lane and a shared left-turn/through lane and an exclusive left-turn lane and a shared left-turn/through lane and an exclusive left-turn lane and a shared left-turn/through lane.
+The eastbound approach was analyzed with an exclusive left-turn lane and a shared left-turn/through lane and an exclusive left-turn lane and a shared left-turn/through/right-turn lane.
+The eastbound approach was analyzed with an exclusive left-turn lane and a shared left-turn/through/right-turn lane.